 Right after signing in and starting to file, the software asked how I filed taxes last year:

-The basic interface of H&R Block’s software is similar to that of TurboTax, and it’s prettier than it has been in the past, with lots of fun little graphics.
+The basic interface of H&R Block’s software is similar to that of TurboTax, and it keeps getting better each year, with lots of fun little graphics.
 You can click around to any section, so you can do your taxes out of order.
 Or you can just let the software walk you through all your options.

 The one exception here is that you’ll have to fill out all the personal information before you can jump around to other sections.
 But this is understandable.